-Businesses everywhere are striving to become more eco-friendly, including freelancers, solopreneurs and small businesses that operate out of the home.
-If you work from a home office, it is important to implement energy-saving features and practices in your domestic working environment to help lower energy usage and reduce your business’s carbon footprint.
+Businesses everywhere are striving to become more eco-friendly.
+This includes freelancers, solopreneurs and small businesses that operate out of the home.
+If you work from a home office, it is important to implement energy-saving features and practices in your domestic working environment.
+This way you can lower energy usage and reduce your business’s carbon footprint.

 If you’re serious about reducing the energy consumption of your residential office, check out the following home office, energy-saving trends for 2018.